-Popular Foods Proven to Cause Lasting Belly Fat, Science Says
+The Worst Popular Foods That Cause Belly Fat, Says Science

 Whether you want to admit it or not, there are some foods that, no matter what, go right to your gut and cause what feels like nearly instant weight gain.
 Yes, we're talking about dreaded belly fat.

-There's a reason why we all hate belly fat — we all know how hard it is to get rid of.
+There's a reason why we all hate belly fat—we all know how hard it is to get rid of once it shows up.

 Where your body ends up storing excess calories as fat depends on your hormones, and some unhealthy foods trigger just the exact right hormonal reaction.
 You could say that they hit you in the gut—literally.

 So which foods are some of the "insta-belly" culprits?
 Here is a breakdown of the foods and drinks that are the biggest offenders of giving you lasting belly fat.
-Read on, and for more on how to eat healthy, don't miss Simple Ways to Start Losing Weight Immediately, According to Science.
+Read on, and for more on how to be your healthiest, check out these 15 Underrated Weight Loss Tips That Actually Work.